ANNOUNCEMENT TEXT

 Binding means you are entering into a contractual agreement stating that Emory University is your first choice school, and that, if admitted with adequate financial aid, you will enroll here and withdraw all other college applications.

 Yes.
 If you have filed the required financial aid application materials by our financial aid deadline, you will receive a financial aid evaluation before the enrollment deadline.
-Generally, financial aid packages are supplied within 2 business days of being admitted.
+Generally, financial aid packages are supplied within two business days of being admitted.

 Full details about financial aid requirements and deadlines can be found on the Office of Financial Aid website.